We Are Lady Parts: Series 1 (2021)

+Series 2 (2024)

 Production

-Lady Parts was first ordered as a pilot for Channel 4's "Comedy Blaps" strand in mid 2018.
-The pilot premiered late same year.
+Lady Parts was first ordered as pilot for Channel 4's "Comedy Blaps" strand in mid 2018.
+The 14-minute pilot premiered later the same year.

-The commissioned series contains both original punk songs and cover tracks, written and adapted by Nida Manzoor and her siblings Shez Manzoor (who also scored the show), Sanya Manzoor and Benni Fregin.
+Shez Manzoor scored the show.
+The commissioned series contains both original punk songs and cover tracks.
+Nida Manzoor wrote and adapted this music alongside her siblings Shez and Sanya Manzoor and Benni Fregin.
 The actors in the show all play their own instruments, although some had to learn specifically in order to perform on the show.
 Manzoor explained that "the band's music is such an intrinsic part of the show.
 Through the music, we see the characters in their element and singing their truth, capturing them in all their joy and silliness.
-This soundtrack is best enjoyed turned up to eleven, headbanging alone in one's bedroom."
+This soundtrack is best enjoyed turned up to eleven, headbanging alone in one's bedroom".

+Broadcast

+We Are Lady Parts premiered on Channel 4 on 20 May 2021, with all episodes simultaneously becoming available for streaming on All 4.
 In November 2021, Peacock and Channel 4 announced that a second series had been commissioned.

-Broadcast

-We Are Lady Parts premiered on Channel 4 television on 20 May 2021, with all episodes simultaneously becoming available for streaming on All 4.
+Series 2 includes cameos from education activist Malala Yousafzai and comedian Meera Syal.

 International broadcast

-The series premiered on 21 May 2021 on Stan (Australia) and Sky New Zealand.
-The series premiered on Peacock in the United States on 3 June and premiered on Showcase in Canada on 9 June.
+Series 1 premiered on 21 May 2021 on Stan (Australia) and Sky New Zealand and later on Peacock (United States) on 3 June 2021 and Showcase (Canada) on 9 June 2021.
+Series 2 premiered on 30 May 2024 on Peacock (United States) and Channel 4 (United Kingdom) with all episodes made available for streaming on both platforms.